jrdegbe/thamesthrive-api/docs/installation/production/guide.md

 A: This all depends on your traffic.
 If you do not have big traffic you could run one cluster of APIs with 3 instances and install GUI on your local machine.

-Q: __Do tracardi need any particular routing inside cluster?__
+Q: __Do ThamesThrive need any particular routing inside cluster?__
-A: The internal routing from load balancer to Tracardi instances can be for example: round-robin.
-Tracardi do not require long-lasting sticky sessions.
+A: The internal routing from load balancer to ThamesThrive instances can be for example: round-robin.
+ThamesThrive do not require long-lasting sticky sessions.

-Q: __What load can take Tracardi?__
+Q: __What load can take ThamesThrive?__
-A: We conducted tests with a single Tracardi instance comprising 10 API replicas linked to one Elasticsearch instance.
+A: We conducted tests with a single ThamesThrive instance comprising 10 API replicas linked to one Elasticsearch instance.
 Each replica was configured to use a maximum of 0.5 CPU and 150MB of RAM.
 The setup managed to handle 3000 requests per second effectively.